 Your choice of furry companion can say a great deal about your personality.

 Australia has one of the highest pet ownership rates in the world.
-Approximately 62 per cent of households here own pets, with dogs being the most common (42 per cent) followed by cats (27 per cent).
+Approximately 62 per cent of households own pets, with dogs being the most common (42 per cent) followed by cats (27 per cent).

-But every pet, no matter the species or breed, has a different personality, and your choice of pet can say a lot about you and your personality too.
+But every pet, no matter the species or breed, has a different personality, and your choice of pet can say a lot about you and your personality.
 For instance, an introvert is more likely to pick a cat as their furry companion while an extrovert is likely to be a dog owner.

-A survey carried out by the University of Texas at Austin found that some common beliefs about pet lovers may be true; you may be a lot more like your furry friend than you ever realised.
+A survey carried out by the University of Texas in Austin found that some common beliefs about pet lovers may be true; you may be a lot more like your furry friend than you ever realised.